wp-plugins/support-tickets-v2/README.txt

 == Installation ==

-1. Upload the entire `support-tickets` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `support-tickets-v2` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 You will find 'Support' menu in your WordPress admin panel.

 == Frequently Asked Questions ==

-If you have questions, please submit them [to the support forum](http://wordpress.org/tags/support-tickets?forum_id=10#postform).
+If you have questions, please check the [Home page](http://www.keza.net/support-tickets-v2/).

 == Screenshots ==